Glycine encephalopathy

-Glycine encephalopathy is sometimes referred to as "nonketotic hyperglycinemia" (NKH), as a reference to the biochemical findings seen in patients with the disorder, and to distinguish it from the disorders that cause "ketotic hyperglycinemia" (seen in propionic acidemia and several other inherited metabolic disorders).
-To avoid confusion, the term "glycine encephalopathy" is often used, as this term more accurately describes the clinical symptoms of the disorder.
+NKH is an ultra-rare disease with an estimated 1 in every 76,000 globally or around 500 people worldwide.
+After phenylketonuria, glycine encephalopathy is the second most common disorder of amino acid metabolism.
+NKH was first described in 1965 and referred to as 'a new type of idiopathic hyperglycinemia' and later 'non-ketotic hyperglycinemia', a reference to the biochemical findings seen in patients with the disorder, and to distinguish it from the disorders that cause "ketotic hyperglycinemia" (as seen in propionic acidemia and several other inherited metabolic disorders).
+To avoid confusion, the term "glycine encephalopathy" is sometimes used, to better describe the clinical underpinnings of the disorder.